secondlife/viewer/indra/newview/gltf/README.md

 "write" and "copy" implementations MUST be stored in buffer_util.h.
 As implementers encounter new data types, you'll see compiler errors pointing at templates in buffer_util.h.
-See glh::vec3f as a known good example of how to add support for a new type (there are bad examples, so beware):
+See vec3 as a known good example of how to add support for a new type (there are bad examples, so beware):

 ```
+// vec3
 template<>
-bool copy(const Value& src, glh::vec3f& dst)
+inline bool copy(const Value& src, vec3& dst)
 {
     if (src.is_array())
     {